 Consider how you tend to respond to stress.
 Have you found any coping mechanisms that have helped you manage stressful experiences in the past?

-  Whatever these are, whether exercise, spending time with friends, walking, finding quiet space to recharge, it can be easy to let these go in periods of stress.
-Since these are times when we need them most, it is really important to try and make the space and time for them.
+Whatever these are, whether exercise, spending time with friends, walking or finding a quiet space to recharge, it can be easy to let these go in periods of stress.
+Since these are times when we need them the most, it is really important to try and make the space and time for them.

 Finding the help you need

 In an article published in Avant’s Connect magazine5, psychiatrist Dr Kym Jenkins points to the importance of thinking ahead as a strategy for managing all kinds of professional and life stresses.

 Dr Jenkins suggests thinking about where you would go for assistance for all kinds of issues, from having the flu to a family crisis, to needing a professional sounding board, being involved in a workplace dispute or receiving a complaint.